minio/zipindex/README.md

 Three methods can be used:

 The `zipindex.ReadDir` function allows parsing from a raw buffer from the end of the file.
-If this isn't enough to read the directory `zipindex.ErrNeedMoreData` is returned.
+If this isn't enough to read the directory `zipindex.ErrNeedMoreData` is returned, which will return how much data is needed to read the directory.

 Alternatively, `zipindex.ReadFile` will open a file on disk and read the directory from that.